junekinns/2018-2-ICG/KaiKaiKiKi/README.md

 __Control__

-* Keyboard 'ESC' down to Exit the program
+* Keyboard 'Esc' down to Exit the program

-* Keyboard 'Backspace' down to clear screen
+* Keyboard 'Backspace' down to clear the screen